 The QBI deduction isn’t allowed in calculating the owner’s AGI, but it reduces taxable income.
 In effect, it’s treated the same as an allowable itemized deduction.

 Your IRA Could Owe Income Taxes

-In recent years, many investors have sought to include investments in their IRAs other than traditional stocks, bonds, and mutual funds.
+In recent years, many investors have sought to include investments other than traditional stocks, bonds, and mutual funds in their IRAs.
 When these investments generate more than $1,000 of unrelated business income (UBI) in one year, the IRA needs to file a tax return (Form 990-T).
 An IRA is most likely to generate UBI when it owns an interest in a pass-through business entity such as a partnership or limited liability company.
 Master limited partnerships (MLPs) most often trip up IRA owners.
 The Wall Street Journal reported on a person with an interest in a MLP affiliated with Kinder Morgan, Inc.; he received a tax bill for $24,321 to be paid from his IRA (November 14-15, 2015, page B7).

 Investments other than MLPs can also generate UBI.

 Married couples often use a credit shelter trust to reduce estate taxes.
 This technique effectively allows couples to shelter twice the exemption amount from estate taxes ($11.18 million in 2018).
 Portability achieves a similar result without the credit shelter trust and should be considered in estate planning.
 Portability is especially advantageous when a couple has large retirement accounts or an expensive primary residence.

 Portability was made permanent in 2013.
 To receive the benefits, an estate tax return (Form 706) must be filed in a timely fashion after the first spouse dies.